How to Use SSL/TLS with Node.js — SitePoint

 Conclusion

-In 2018 and beyond, there’s no excuse to dismiss HTTPS.
-The future direction is clearly visible — HTTPS everywhere!
-In Node.js, we have a lot of options to utilize SSL/TLS.
-We can publish our websites in HTTPS, we can create requests to encrypted websites and we can authorize otherwise untrusted certificates.
+In 2020 and beyond, there’s no excuse to dismiss HTTPS.
+The future direction is clearly visible: HTTPS everywhere!
+In Node.js, we have lots of options for utilizing SSL/TLS.
+We can publish our websites in HTTPS, we can create requests to encrypted websites, and we can authorize otherwise untrusted certificates.

-What’s your opinion on HTTPS everywhere?
-Are there Node.js packages for anything SSL/TLS related that you’d recommend?

-For a high-quality, in-depth introduction to Node.js, you can’t go past Learn Node, a course by renowned Canadian full-stack developer Wes Bos.
-Use the code SITEPOINT to get 25% off!